Cold Electricity: Ultimate Guide on the Basics

 The above effect occurs because of the electrical current coming in contact with the open switch resistance.
 In the process, the inductance current keeps the resistance saturated.

-Another explanation for the effect is the creation of a singularity situation.
+Another explanation for the effect is the creation of a singularity situation

 A singularity situation occurs when you quickly open and close the switch.
-Its generation is due to non-interruption of the current as it moves across the inductor.
+Its generation is due to the non-interruption of the current as it moves across the inductor.

 Further on, the inductor’s magnetic field crossway goes through a voltage magnification at the coil before shutting down afterward.
 Therefore, the capacitor receives charge from the magnified voltage while consuming no current from the battery.